 Peanut butter is a food group as far as I am concerned.
 I love the stuff!
 Adding chocolate to it to make a peanut butter cup just adds to the appeal!

-Today, we’ll be using my favorite candy along with another Halloween favorite – candy corn – to put together these sweet owl cookie treats.
+Today, we’ll be using my favorite candy along with another Halloween favorite – candy corn – to bake some cookies in the shape of cut little owls.

 Candy corn is very popular, particularly in the fall.
 There are so many ways to use it in recipes.
 There is even a National Candy Corn Day, celebrated on October 30 each year.